Skip to main content

 pulse(ms)recurring trigger every ms seconds (15 seconds by default) if the page is not hidden

-Trigger names are predefined and need to be selected from the list, while the action can be an arbitrarily defined name.
+Trigger names are predefined and to be selected from the list, while the action can be an arbitrarily defined name.

 Abbreviation